nholdren/node-opencv-binding/README.md

 # node-opencv-binding
-An C++ OpenCV binding for node.js for object detection
+An C++ OpenCV binding for node.js object detection